 \section{Abstract}

 This report presents a theoretical demonstration of a novel bistable quartic soliton (BQS) in saturable nonlinear media, specifically within a realistic dispersion-engineered ridge waveguide made of Lithium Niobate (\( \text{LiNbO}_3 \)).
 The study employs the variational method to establish the amplitude-width relationship, indicating the coexistence of stable solitons with the same duration but differing amplitudes.
-Additionally, the impact of shock on the bistable soliton is examined through perturbative variational analysis, supported by numerical results.
+The impact of shock on the bistable soliton is examined through perturbative variational analysis, supported by numerical results.
+Additionally, we examine the interaction of BQS in different regimes and analyze the formation of the bound state.
 The robustness of the BQS under perturbations is further investigated via linear stability analysis.